ntblab/neuropipe-support/doc/tutorial/tutorial.rst

   $ curl -u ntblab http://www.princeton.edu/ntblab/resources/0608101_conatt02.tar.gz > data/raw.tar.gz

 It will prompt you to enter a password; email ntblab@gmail.com to request access to this data if you don't have it.
+NOTE: *curl* is a generic tool for downloading files, and here we've directed it to download data that I put on Princeton's servers; it doesn't work in general to retrieve data after you've done a scan.
+On rondo at Princeton, you can use *~/prototype/link/scripts/retrieve-data-from-sun.sh* (which appears at *~/subjects/SUBJ/scripts/retrieve-data-from-sun.sh*) to get your data as long as your subject's folder name matches the subject ID used during for your scan session.

 **Summary**::